jccsvq/svg-abacus/README.md

                      [--bgcolor BGCOLOR] [--lcolor LCOLOR] [-o OUTPUT]

-    Draws diagrams of Japanese style counting rods (sangi), medieval European counting boards and an imaginary Mayan abacus by reading from stdin or file.
+    Draws diagrams of Japanese style counting rods (sangi), medieval European counting boards and an imaginary Mayan (vigesimal) abacus by reading from stdin or file.

     options:
       -h, --help            show this help message and exit